ARTA: Adversarial-Robust Multivariate Time--Series Anomaly Detection via Sparsity-Constrained Perturbations: Methodology

 \b{where $T$ denotes the size of the mask that} identifies influential time stamps for the detector's anomaly score.
-We restrict the mask to the temporal dimension to encourage sensor-agnostic temporal robustness and avoid trivial feature-wise suppression. \s{Define the mask size which is T.. the superscript T in the above eq seems like a transpose function...}
+We restrict the mask to the temporal dimension to encourage sensor--agnostic temporal robustness and avoid trivial feature--wise suppression.

-The mask is broadcast across feature dimensions and applied to the input using a baseline-aware perturbation model:
+The mask is broadcast across feature dimensions and applied to the input using a baseline--aware perturbation model:

-where $B$ is a baseline signal (e.g., per-sensor mean or zero), and $\odot$ denotes element-wise multiplication.
+where $B$ is a baseline signal (e.g., per--sensor mean or zero), and $\odot$ denotes element--wise multiplication.
 This formulation avoids scale artifacts and distribution shifts associated with hard masking.
-In our implementation, the baseline $B$ is chosen as the per-sensor temporal mean computed within each input sequence, without using future context, resulting in a scale-preserving and in-distribution perturbation.This choice ensures that masked regions are replaced with a statistically neutral reference signal, preventing the introduction of artificial discontinuities that could lead to trivial adversarial solutions.
-Alternative baseline configurations are explored in Appendix~\ref{tab:baseline}.
-Since the generator operates exclusively on normal training data, it learns to identify model-sensitive temporal regions that expose the detector’s vulnerabilities, rather than localizing true anomalous patterns.
+In our implementation, the baseline $B$ is chosen as the per--sensor temporal mean computed within each input sequence, without using future context, resulting in a scale--preserving and in--distribution perturbation.This choice ensures that masked regions are replaced with a statistically neutral reference signal, preventing the introduction of artificial discontinuities that could lead to trivial adversarial solutions.
+Alternative baseline configurations are explored in Section~\ref{tab:baseline}.
+Since the generator operates exclusively on normal training data, it learns to identify model--sensitive temporal regions that expose the detector’s vulnerabilities, rather than localizing true anomalous patterns.

-While conventional adversarial training typically injects diffuse, unstructured noise, our framework instead constructs temporally structured, sparsity-constrained perturbations that remain domain-aligned and closely reflect real-world failure modes.
+While conventional adversarial training typically injects diffuse, unstructured noise, our framework instead constructs temporally structured, sparsity--constrained perturbations that remain domain--aligned and closely reflect real--world failure modes.
 Diffuse i.i.d. noise is deliberately excluded from the training objective: such noise is already well handled by standard data augmentation, smoothing, and robust optimization techniques, and it is not the dominant source of catastrophic anomaly score instability.
-Our focus is therefore on the more challenging failure regime of localized, structured perturbations that disrupt short-term dynamics and induce disproportionate changes in anomaly scores.
-Additional mathematical proofs are provided in Appendix~\ref{app:additional} to offer deeper insight into the theoretical foundations of ARTA's robustness.
+Our focus is therefore on the more challenging failure regime of localized, structured perturbations that disrupt short--term dynamics and induce disproportionate changes in anomaly scores.
+Additional mathematical proofs are provided in Section~\ref{sec:theory} to offer deeper insight into the theoretical foundations of ARTA's robustness.